gabriele-h/almapipo/README.md

 The holdings will be fetched first to have a backup in the database in case of erroneous deletions.

-## Extract MARC as TSV: `fetched_records_to_tsv`

-This will work only for records that have prior been fetched via GET.

-Currently work in progress, more documentation soon.

 ## Check File Validity From Commandline: `input_check`